wirebits/PicoHID-Scripter/README.md

  </tr>
 </table>

+# Example
-# Mnemonic for Open Notepad and Type
+Mnemonic for Open Notepad and Type

 ```
 TIME